smuuf/primi/docs/language_reference.md

 ```

 ### Array
 Arrays are untyped *(PHP-style)* containers that can accomodate multiple values of different *(or same)* types.
-Array index can be optionally defined for an array value.
-If index is not explicitly defined, integer index starting from the lowest present index found is used by default.
+Optionally, array index can be defined for a value.
+By default, integer index starting from the lowest index found (or from `0`) is used.

 Example usage:
 ```
 a = ["abc", 123, 4: true, false, /[A-Z]+/];
 // Resulting array: [0: "abc", 1: 123, 4: true, 5: false, 6: /[A-Z]+/]
 ```

 ## Operators
 Plethora of well known operators can be used to **define relationships** between and/or affect various values.
-Different operators can have various effects of various data types, some of which are covered down below.
+Different operators can have various effects on various data types, some of which are covered down below.

 ### Assignment
 - `=`
-    - Assign value to a variable.
+    - Assign some value to a variable.
+    - Can also be used to insert values to values that support it (eg. arrays).
     - Examples:
         ```
         a = 1;